OIPMA

 PRESIDENT OF OIPMA

 Saeed Mokbil is the President of OIPMA and a former Member of the UN Working Group on the Use of Mercenaries.
-He has 26 years of professional experience in dealing with the UN Charter-based and Monitory-based Mechanisms and has held various senior positions as a former diplomat accredited to the UN.
-Prior founding OIPMA, he represented and accredited several international and civil society organizations to the UN.
-Conflict prevention, post-conflict peace-building is the core of his work, and he is determined to support the crisis-affected LDCs.
+He has 26 years of professional experience working with UN Charter-based and mandate-based mechanisms and has held various senior positions as a former diplomat accredited to the UN.

-He received his Master’s degree in International Relations and International Law from Kiev University and awarded a diploma in Journalism from Berlin-based International Institute for Journalism.
-His diplomatic background and years of experience including the high level international conferences and the UN meetings made him prioritize the importance of global cooperation and multilateralism for achieving peace, security and sustainability.
+Saeed received his Master’s degree in International Relations and International Law from Kiev University and was awarded a diploma in Journalism from the Berlin-based International Institute for Journalism.
+His diplomatic background and years of experience – including participation in high-level international conferences and UN meetings – have led him to prioritize the importance of global cooperation and multilateralism in achieving peace, security, and sustainability.

 Jade MCLACHLAN